bplmaps/lmec-main-site/content/articles/building-blocks-curator-s-introduction.md

 Sometimes, it is enough to look abstractly at shapes on the map and consider how slippery the form of this city is.
 Using the knowledge you acquire as to reading urban atlases, you can see in the show several instances of a stream of water becoming a dashed line, and then, sometimes, becoming solid again as a property boundary or road.
 And then there are the cases of those railroads which became highways, and rail yards which became buildings, such as the Prudential Center.

 Historic fire insurance maps are ubiquitous today in the professions of architecture and planning and contain practical information for these and other fields.
 Yet I’ve been describing a process of reading which enjoys the abstract appearance of the map, embraces the act of defamiliarizing a place, and lets the insurance map become a rather whimsical assembly of lines and shapes.
 Attending to the blank spaces and acknowledging social complexity brings out worthy historical challenges rooted in acknowledging change.

-> _“Just as soon as you feel like part of an urban organism, that is when you start to realize that in the human realm, there is also division, loss, dispute, and alienation”_

 {{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:rr174k201/full/1200,/0/default.jpg" class="figure-right" caption="[1917 Bromley Atlas of the City of Boston](https://collections.leventhalmap.org/book_viewer/commonwealth:rx916c07x#1/29)">}}